Is-2m/Notes-Managing-JEE-MVC1/README.md

 2. Create new notes, update existing ones, or delete unnecessary ones.
 3. View and manage your notes through an intuitive user interface.

-//## Screenshots

-//Include screenshots showcasing the user interface and various features of the application.

 ## Known Issues

 - Document any known issues or limitations in the application.

-// ## License

-// This project is licensed under the [MIT License](LICENSE).

 Feel free to explore and modify the code to suit your needs.